gkunter/coquery/docs/index.rst

     <div class="container-fluid">
         <div class="row">
             <div class="col-lg-12">
                 <p>Coquery is a free corpus query tool for linguists,
                 lexicographers, translators, and anybody who wishes to search and analyse a text corpus.
 The program is available for Windows, Linux, and Mac OS X computers.</p>
                 <h2>News</h2>
+                    <p><b>May 23, 2017<b>: Version 0.10.0 "ICAME38" is now
+                    available.
+This version is a major upgrade over the previous versions, reflecting nearly a year of development.
+                    See the <a href="about/changelog.html">Change Log</a> for
+                    an overview.
+                    <p><b>September 21, 2016</b>: Version 0.9.2a is now available for Windows.
+This version fixes an issue with the desktop shortcut.</p>
                     <p><b>May 1, 2016</b>: Version 0.9.2 is now available.
                     New features:</p>
                 <ul>
                     <li>Corpora can now be built from .docx, .odt, HTML, or
                         plain text files
                     <li>Query results from speech corpora can now be saved as
                         <a href="http://www.praat.org">Praat</a> TextGrids
                     <li>Support for new corpora: Switchboard, Brown
                 </ul>